-We are currently accepting applications for 2019, and have a few spots left!
+We are currently accepting applications for 2020!
 To apply write a one to two-page essay explaining a bit about who you are and why you feel called to do this program.
 If you are in need of a scholarship, please let us know that on your application.
-Once completed, email the essay to, email@example.com.
+Once completed, email the essay to, firstname.lastname@example.org.
 Expect a response from us confirming the receipt of your application and next steps.
 Please understand that not everyone who applies gets accepted.
 Participant spots will be confirmed upon receipt of a $250 deposit.

 Program Cost: $2,800 for those enrolled by April 1st, $3,000 for those that enroll after April 1st.
 Submit your application by January 15th to be eligible for a $150 early bird discount.
 There are two half scholarships and one full scholarship available for this year.
 Do not let the price tag stand in the way of applying.
 We have never turned anyone away due to financial limitations.
 If you’re the right fit for this program and willing to put in the work, then we will help you get the money needed to make this program a reality for yourself.